 At Amsterdam Conservatory, I studied Conducting with Lucas Vis, Sam ten Velde and Jos Vermunt.
 My conducting practice encompasses all the different choirs of St Bavo Cathedral, a number of chamber choirs, three Gregorian chant groups, orchestra projects, music theatre projects and guest conducting with ensembles.

 Working as a church musician is one of the most rewarding professions.
-I've worked as conductor/organist of the parish choir Maria ter Zee in Noordwijk, the ecumenical Iona choir, the Schola Cantorum Oegstgeest, and currently at RC St Bavo Cathedral in Haarlem.
+I've worked as conductor/organist of the parish choir Maria ter Zee in Noordwijk, the ecumenical Iona choir, the Schola Cantorum Oegstgeest.
+Together with colleague Sanne Nieuwenhuijsen, I currently work at St Bavo's Cathedral and Cathedral School in Haarlem.
 The video shows an interview (in Dutch) on church music at St Peter's Square in Rome, at the end of the Italian tour of our cathedral choir.

-My performance practice encompasses the full range of Gregorian chant: Masses, the Divine Office (in particular the Vespers and Matins with the Schola Cantorum Amsterdam), newly composed liturgies (such as 'Our Lady of Sorrows' and 'Rosary services'), concerts (Gregorian Christmas Concerts, Codex Calixtinus, Hildegard of Bingen), courses, lectures and publications (particularly on Low Countries chant, such as the Oegstgeest Chant Book).
+My performance practice encompasses: Masses, the Divine Office (Sunday vespers and matins for all the major celebrations with the Schola Cantorum Amsterdam), newly arranged liturgies (such as 'Our Lady of Sorrows' and 'Rosary services'), concerts (Gregorian Christmas Concerts, Codex Calixtinus, Hildegard of Bingen), courses, lectures and publications (particularly on Low Countries chant, such as the Oegstgeest Chant Book).

 Orchestration & Arranging